 To do this, turn the Continue sending emails even if a goal is achieved to the on position:

 Just like with email campaigns, goals immediately pull subscribers out any delay they might be paused in at the time of achieving the goal.

 Since goals can be placed on both sides of a parallel path, it might not be totally obvious how the automation will behave once a goal is triggered.

 Here’s an example:

-Based on the example above, a subscriber will get subscribed to two different campaigns once they enter into the fork.
+Based on the example above, a subscriber will get subscribed to two different campaigns once they enter into the parallel path.
 Take note that there is a goal located directly underneath each campaign.
 The subscriber will continue to receive both campaign subscriptions until they trigger one of the goals.
 The subscriber will only be removed from the campaign step located directly above the goal that was triggered.
 For instance, if the subscriber triggers ‘Goal 1’ they will be immediately removed from ‘Campaign 1’.
 The subscriber will retain their 'Campaign 2' subscription because goals do not affect any automation steps that are parallel to it.